Power Generation Technologies

 Eliminating these harmful effects further increases the environmental benefits of biomass steam as an energy source.

 Wind energy as a source of electric power is growing in use around the world.
-Because wind generates no greenhouse gasses in operation, power authorities are increasingly integrating it as part of their generation portfolios as a way to reduce reliance on fossil fuel power plants.
+Because wind generates no greenhouse gasses in operation, power authorities are increasingly integrating it as part of their generation portfolios to reduce reliance on fossil fuel power plants.

-Utility-scale wind farms use large wind turbines, with typical capacities of 1.5–3.0 MW each.
-Each unit has a nacelle mounted on a 60- to 120-metre tower.
+Utility-scale onshore wind farms use large wind turbines; the average size of onshore turbines being manufactured today is approximately 2.5 – 3 MW, with blades of approximately 50 metres long.
 Three large blades rotate a shaft in the nacelle.
 Shaft power is transferred to a generator to produce electricity, which is fed through a collector system to a transformer station connected to the power grid.

 Pumped Storage technology uses combination pumps/turbines to pump water from a lower reservoir to an upper reservoir for storage.
 It then generates electricity similar to a standard hydro project as the water is released through the turbines and flows down into the lower reservoir.